cdgreenidge/emergent7-vm/README.md

 **Step 1:** Download the VM image here.
 (TODO: make link)

 **Step 2:** Import the image into VirtualBox.
-From the VirtualBox home screen,
+From the VirtualBox home screen, select *File* > *Import Appliance*.
+Choose the VM image and accept the default options.

 **Step 3:** Start the VM by double-clicking it on the VirtualBox home screen.

-**Step 4:** Add a shared folder.
-To access files on your computer, you can share a folder between the host and guest operating systems.
-With the VM running, click *Devices* > *Shared Folders* > *Shared Folder Settings*.
+**Step 4:** Add a shared folder to access files on the host system.

+With the VM running,
+click *Devices* > *Shared Folders* > *Shared Folder Settings*.
 Click the small plus sign to add a shared folder.
 Make sure to check the "Read only" and "Make permanent" checkboxes.